jimmyshah83/azure-k8s-spring-demo/README.md

 2. azurerm_container_registry: to create Azure container registry (ACR)
 2. azurerm_kubernetes_cluster: to create Azure Kubernetes cluster (AKS)

-#### Gitlab CI/CD
+#### CI/CD
-Continuous integration and deployment using Gitlab.
-One can use any CI/CD platform for this. \
+Continuous integration and deployment has been implemented using Github actions however, one can use any CI/CD platform for this. \
-Please note: API Key secret is manually created in Kubernetes cluster
+Please note: API Key secret has been manually created in Kubernetes cluster

 #### Deploying application manually
 1. Build an image using `mvn spring-boot:build-image`